tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 1. Log into the [Anypoint platform](https://anypoint.mulesoft.com/apiplatform).
 2. Click **APIs** on the top navigation.
 3. Click **Add new API** and complete the details of the dialog box.
-4. Click your API.
+4. Click the API you just added.
 5. In the API Definition box, click **Edit in API Designer**.
-6. Input your API following the RAML spec here, and then click **Save**.
+6. Input your RAML spec here (copy it from the above section), and then click **Save**.
 7. Click **APIs** on the top navigation, and then click your API.
 8. In the API Portal section, click **Create new portal**.
 9. In the left pane, select **API Reference**.